Greedy Fly

-"Greedy Fly" is a song by alternative rock band Bush, released on 28 January 1997 as the second single from their second studio album, Razorblade Suitcase (1996).
+"Greedy Fly" is a song by alternative rock band Bush, released on 26 May 1997 as the second single from their second studio album, Razorblade Suitcase (1996).

 Music

 "Greedy Fly" was described by Caroline Sullivan of The Guardian to show the band to "have a streak of goth a mile wide".

 Music video

 Bush were one of the early pioneers of the enhanced CD single, with the full video being available as a file on CD 2.
 The video was directed by Marcus Nispel in December 1996 in Los Angeles.
 The video was shot in the same building Se7en was shot in and cost nearly half a million pounds (around £961,0000 in 2024).

+The narrative unfolds as police investigate a grotesque, subterranean crime scene involving the murder and dissection of a supernatural creature—an angelic figure with mechanic, insect-like anatomy.
+Frontman Gavin Rossdale portrays the culprit, who is captured and interrogated by law enforcement while confined to a restrictive medical cone resembling a wounded animal.
+Blending psychological suspense with Cronenbergian body horror, the video ends with Rossdale's character fully succumbing to his delusions and transforming into a humanoid fly.

 Commercial performance

 "Greedy Fly" was released as the second single from the album, after "Swallowed".
 The song became a hit, possibly due to its well-known music video, which clocks in at over 7 minutes (although the song itself is only 4:29 long).
 The song reached the top 5 on both the US Alternative Songs chart and Mainstream Rock Tracks.
-The song is also the band's second biggest hit in their native Britain where it peaked at #22 (behind "Swallowed" which peaked at #7).
+The song is also the band's second biggest hit in their native Britain where it peaked at No. 22 (behind "Swallowed" which peaked at No. 7).